ABC’s of CEM

 Schools can find it challenging to embed a whole-school or departmental approach to assessment that is clear, consistent and coherent: What is the purpose of the assessment?
 What will progression within each subject look like?
 What range of assessment strategies will be used?
 How will progress be measured?
 How will the evidence be shared?

 Increasingly, schools are turning towards adaptive tests as part of their whole-school approach.
+In fact, educational experts have predicted that computer-adaptive testing is set to become the 'gold standard' for assessments within the next two decades.

 Adaptive tests can help schools establish a baseline measure of ability in a way that is inclusive and can accommodate the full range of student abilities.